jubalh/jubalh/README.md

 * [panini](https://github.com/lazarus-pkgs/panini)
 * [vifm-colors](https://github.com/vifm/vifm-colors)

-For a list of more projects I contributed to, including ones that are not on GitHub see this [site](http://iodoru.org/gontrib.html).
+For a list of more projects I contributed to, including ones that are not on GitHub, see this [site](http://iodoru.org/gontrib.html).